Before You Read Any Further

 Seed Butters

-• Compatible With: Paleo, Nut Free, Top 9 Allergy Free, Peanut Free, Legume Free, GAPs, SCD
+• Compatible With: Paleo, Nut Free, Top 9 Free, Peanut Free, Legume Free, GAPs, SCD

 Common seed butters on the market include Sesame (tahini), Pumpkin Seed Butter, Sunflower Seed Butter, and Watermelon Seed Butter.
-One brand I like is Beyond The Equator Foods which has a multi-seed blend butter.
-If you need your seed butter from a top 8 allergy free facility, these are good brands to look into:
+Every so often you’ll be able to find a multi-seed blend butter, but I find that the seed butter landscape is always changing.

 List of Seed Butters